Smells Like Delish

 fig jam thickening in a stainless steel pot.

-Spread the fig preserve on croissants with ham and Fontina cheese for a gourmet sandwich.
-Thin it up for use as a glaze.
+Enjoy on croissants with ham and Fontina cheese for a gourmet sandwich.
+Thin it down for use as a glaze on meats for grilling, or dessert glazes.
 Use it on fresh, hot buttered scones or even cornbread muffins.
-So may uses, so little jam!

 Fig Jam On White Wooden Table